elastic/logstash-benchmark-tools/pq_blog/README.md

 - **apache.conf**: The logstash configuration used to perform the bechmark

-- **monitor.rb**: Monitoring script used to collect the performance metrics
+- **measure_performance.rb**: Script used to collect the performance metrics

 - Sample Apache access logs data can be found at https://s3.amazonaws.com/data.elasticsearch.org/apache_logs/apache_access_logs.tar.gz

 ## Usage

-First you need to have a Ruby interpreter available to run the `monitor.rb` script.
+First you need to have a Ruby interpreter available to run the `measure_performance.rb` script.
 Any Ruby should work, this is a very simple script without any dependencies.

-Running `monitor.rb` will simply connect to localhost on port 9600 on the logstash monitoring API and start collecting events metrics and output the events per second throughput to *stdout* one line per second.
+Running `measure_performance.rb` will simply connect to localhost on port 9600 on the logstash monitoring API and start collecting events metrics and output the events per second throughput to *stdout* one line per second.

 For example here's how to run it with this configuration and data.